qidi-community/Plus4-Wiki/content/Kuo Steps for Reliable Z-Offset/README.md

 a: Piezo bed sensors at incorrect pre-tension: Nozzle touch sensing becomes unreliable at low PLA bed temperatures, and increasingly worse at high bed temperatures.

-b: Piezo bed sensor mechanically damaged or poorly built: Piezo sensor discs are bonded to their brackets using glue.
-There are reports of a batch of sensor discs having weakened glue that deteriorates at high temperatures.
+b: Piezo bed sensor mechanically damaged or poorly made: Piezo sensor discs are bonded to their brackets using glue.
+There are reports of a batch of sensor discs having  glue that deteriorates at high temperatures.
 Also, hard impacts to print bed can overstress mounting glue for the sensor discs.
 The majority of piezo sensor are okay, but if they break, z-nozzle-touch may not be detected.
-As a result, the user sees x-carriage lifted during nozzle touch and subsequently suffer a gouged print plate because z-nozzle-touch was incorrectly detected too high (too late).
+As a result, the user sees x-carriage lifted during nozzle touch and subsequently suffer a gouged print plate.
+Z-nozzle-touch was incorrectly detected too high (too late).
 Once piezo sensors fail, they need to be replaced or possibly repaired via re-bonding.

 c: Bed downward mechanical stop is uneven without leveling blocks due to shape of platform bottom: Letting the printer lower bed to bottom, without leveling blocks, does not repeatably bottom out the z screws in same position.
 Leveling blocks must be used.
-These should be exactly the same height give SOLID stops for both left and right z-screws.
+These should be exactly the same height and provide a SOLID stop for both left and right z-screws.

 d: Z-stepper motor microstepping and driver interpolation settings in firmware 1.6.0 may cause a Klipper issue with accuratetly counting and tracking z position.

 e: Induction probe accuracy and reliability are not fully optimized in firmware 1.6.0.
 The firmware settings for probing distance and speed fail to work properly with some induction probes.
-The default 5 mm distance and 5 mm/sec speed works for most induciton probes, but for some units the distance, especially, is too short.
+The default 5 mm distance and 5 mm/sec speed works for most induction probes, but for some units, the distance especially, is too short.
 The bed must move far enough to be reliably out of hysteresis range of the induction probe.
 My measurements suggest that at least 6.5 mm probing distance is needed to be compatible with probes that trigger at a longer distance.

 f: Stored-Z-offset unpredictably changes.
-Users report stored z-offset can mysteriously become zero and seem to stack up over a series of prints.
+Users report stored z-offset can mysteriously become zero or seem to stack up over a series of prints.
+The exact mechanism or circumstances of this happening are not yet known.

 # What I Do (After Removing Packing Materials)

 ## 1. Download and install firmware 1.6.0.
-Everything I do here is with firmware 1.6.0
+Everything I describe here is with firmware 1.6.0

 ## 2. Set Piezo Sensors to Reasonble Pre-tension
 Before doing any bed leveling, set bed screw knobs to position the bottom of the plastic knobs to 9-10 mm away from bottom of metal bed plate above.
 If your printer has just the locking nut (no lock washer), that leaves about three threads visible below lock nut.
-Once at this position, lock the front left screw in place and do bed leveling ONLY with the other three screws.
-That should keep you in good pre-tension range for the piezos.
+Once at this position, lock the front left screw in place.
+Leave that screw alone.
+Do bed leveling ONLY with the other three screws.
+That should keep you in good pre-tension range for all four piezos.

 ## 3&4 Preamble:
 For background, see Better Bed Meshing, https://github.com/qidi-community/Plus4-Wiki/blob/main/content/more-accurate-bed-meshing/README.md
 Do NOT just follow that guide.
-I do NOT do everything identically to the wiki and do additional crucial steps.
+I do NOT do everything identically to the wiki and I add crucial steps.